Buyer's Guide

 Pimafix.
 Pimenta racemosa oil.
 Similar issues as Melafix.
 Skip.

 API Stress Zyme as a cycling substitute.
 Marketed as “instant cycle.”
 Heterotrophic bacteria that don’t nitrify.
-Use Dr. Tim’s One and Only if you want a real cycling boost.
+Use Dr. Tim’s One and Only (affiliate) if you want a real cycling boost.

 Broad-spectrum antibiotics dosed as prevention.
 Breeds drug resistance.
 Only medicate when there’s a diagnosis.